 The Company has finite financial resources, has no current source of operating cash flow and has no assurance that additional funding will be available to it for its future activities, including exploration or development of mineral projects.
 Such further activities may be dependent upon the Company's ability to obtain financing through equity or debt financing or other means.
+As a result of the ongoing COVID-19 crisis, global financial markets, and the economy in general, are experiencing extreme volatility which may impact our ability to obtain financing.
 Failure to obtain additional financing could result in delay or indefinite postponement of exploration and development of the Company's existing mineral projects and could result in the loss of one or more of its properties.